greymd/teip/README.md

 [HIJ3]
 ```

-By default, whole the line including the given pattern is selected like the `grep` command.
+By default, the entire line containing the pattern is the range of holes.
-With `-o` option, only matched parts are selected.
+With the -o option, the range of holes will be only at matched range.

 ```bash
 $ echo -e "ABC1\nEFG2\nHIJ3" | teip -og '[GJ]\d'